 Epstein argues that range means taking a different approach and that has many benefits.
 He cites interesting examples related to “lateral thinking with withered technology” which mean uses an apparently worthless technology with some new application.
 This can sometimes produce amazing results .
 He talks about the success of Nintendo’s Gameboy

-He also talks explains how range aids the creative thinking process.
+He also talks about how range aids the creative thinking process.
 With respect to comic book creators, “Broad genre experience made creators better on average and more likely to innovate.”
 He discusses serial innovators: “they read more (and more broadly) than other technologists and have a wider range of outside interests”

 In short, Epstein argues that, “Facing uncertain environments and wicked problems, breadth of experience is invaluable.
 Facing kind problems, narrow specialization can be remarkably inefficient.
 The problem is that we often expect the hyperspecialist, because of their expertise in a narrow area, to magically be able to extend their skill to wicked problems.
 The results can be disastrous.”